au-research/raido/doc/service-level-guide.md

 in the Git history.

-# Availablity
+# Availability

 * 24 / 7 operation on a "best effort" basis
 * "business-hours" support only - AEST (GMT +10) only

 # Maintenance window

-There are multiple separate maintenance windows for AWS and Raido managed resources.
+There are multiple separate maintenance windows for various AWS resources and the RAiD service itself.

 ## AWS maintenance windows